 Hall summarized the past, present, and future of ultrasound at the Kennedy Space Center.
 She has more than a decade of experience in the aerospace industry working on space shuttle and space launch systems.
-When NASA’s shuttle program was retired, she transitioned to Jacobs where she was asked to develop a reliability-centered maintenance (RCM) program at the Space Center.
+When NASA’s shuttle program was retired, she transitioned to Jacobs to develop a reliability-centered maintenance (RCM) program at the Space Center.

 |Lorna Hall, maintenance and reliability engineer at Jacobs Technologies, has more than a decade of experience working on the NASA space shuttle and space launch systems.
 When NASA’s shuttle program was retired, she transitioned to Jacobs where to develop a RCM program at the Space Center.|